Close Modal

 “A dark, daring plunge into literary suspense . . .
 Oates dissects the predator-prey dynamic with merciless precision.”—The Seattle Times

-AN ECONOMIST BEST BOOK OF THE YEAR (SO FAR)
+A HARPER’S BAZAAR AND PUBLISHERS WEEKLY BEST BOOK OF THE YEAR

 Who is Francis Fox?
 A charming English teacher new to the idyllic Langhorne Academy, Fox beguiles many of his students, their parents, and his colleagues at the elite boarding school, while leaving others wondering where he came from and why his biography is so enigmatic.
 When two brothers discover Fox’s car half-submerged in a pond in a local nature preserve and parts of an unidentified body strewn about the nearby woods, the entire community, including Detective Horace Zwender and his deputy, begins to ask disturbing questions about Francis Fox and who he might really be.